-- H. Receivables and Allowance for Doubtful Accounts Accounts receivable in the Unrestricted General Fund and the Unrestricted Proprietary Fund are shown in the accompanying financial statements net of allowances for doubtful accounts of \$467.47 and \$20,000.00, respectively.
-In addition, notes receivable in the Loan Fund is shown net of the allowance for doubtful accounts of \$1,133.00.
-The accounts and notes receivable for other funds are shown at book value with no provision for doubtful accounts considered necessary. - I. Inventories Inventories held by the College are priced at the lower of cost or market value using the first-in, first-out method.
+- H. Receivables and Allowance for Doubtful Accounts Accounts receivable in the Unrestricted General Fund and the Unrestricted Proprietary Fund are shown in the accompanying financial statements net of allowances for doubtful accounts of \$16,354.00 and \$2,546.00, respectively.
+The accounts and notes receivable for other funds are shown at book value with no provision for doubtful accounts considered necessary. - I. Inventories Inventories held by the College are priced at the cost using the last invoice cost method.
 The inventories for the Unrestricted General Fund consist of expendable supplies, postage and fuel oil held for consumption. - J. Fixed Assets and Depreciation Fixed Assets are stated at cost at date of acquisition or fair market value at date of donation in the case of gifts.
 The College capitalizes fixed assets that have a value or cost in excess of \$5,000 at the date of acquisition and an expected useful life of one or more years.
 Depreciation is not recorded.